classmodel/class-web/README.md

 of CLASS as well.
 To validate a configuration it uses the JSON schema together with [ajv](https://ajv.js.org/).
 Ajv is the reference JSON schema validator in then JS ecosystem.

+The CLI uses [Commander](https://www.npmjs.com/package/commander) to parse the command line arguments.
+Commander is the most popular package for building command line interfaces with sub-command support in Mode.js.

 The web application is build with [solid.js](https://docs.solidjs.com/).
 Solid is a relatively simple framework for building reactive web applications.
 With its